 - Upachar Viruddha (Treatment Against): Cold things after taking ghee.

 - Paak Viruddha (Cooking Against): Preparation of food with bad or rotten fuel and under cooking, over cooking or burning during the process of preparation.

-- Hriday Viruddha (Against Interest): intake of unpleasant food.
+- Hridaya Viruddha (Against Interest): Intake of unpleasant food.

 Some other factors also lead to diseases:-

 - After consuming green leafy vegetables, drinking of milk should be avoided.

 - Meat of animals of marshy regions is incompatible with masa (black gram), honey, milk, germinated grains, jaggery.